colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 The enterprise challenge: attempting to run Software 3.0 agents on Software 1.0 infrastructure is like running cloud-native microservices on mainframe batch processing.
 The architectural assumptions don't align.

+Andrej Karpathy's Software 1.0/2.0/3.0 framework provides the conceptual foundation for understanding why agent-ready infrastructure represents a paradigm shift rather than an incremental upgrade.
+Software 1.0 (1950s-2010s) consisted of explicit instructions written in procedural languages like C++, Java, and Python—programmers manually coded every behavior the system would exhibit.
+Software 2.0 (2010s-2023) introduced machine learning, where developers curated datasets and trained models to learn patterns, but the models remained narrow task-specific systems requiring extensive feature engineering.
+Software 3.0 (2023-present) fundamentally transforms this paradigm: large language models act as general-purpose reasoning engines programmable through natural language, capable of understanding context, generating novel responses, and adapting through in-context learning without explicit retraining.
+Diagram 0: Software 1.0 to 3.0 Evolution illustrates this progression, showing how each software generation required fundamentally different infrastructure—Software 1.0 relied on data warehouses and batch ETL, Software 2.0 added MLOps and model registries, and Software 3.0 demands entirely new architectural patterns including vector databases for semantic search, real-time data fabric for sub-second responses, semantic layers for natural language understanding, and attribute-based access control for dynamic authorization.
+The diagram's "PARADIGM SHIFT" label between Software 2.0 and 3.0 is deliberate: while the transition from 1.0 to 2.0 involved adding ML capabilities to existing infrastructure, the shift to 3.0 requires reconceptualizing core architectural assumptions.
+This isn't merely a technical distinction—it explains why 95% of organizations struggle with agent deployments when they attempt to run Software 3.0 capabilities on Software 1.0 infrastructure designed for human-mediated decision-making rather than autonomous agent operation.
 **Diagram 0: Software 1.0 to 3.0 Evolution**

 ```mermaid